 Good Buy Supply

 For all your plastic-free and low-waste shopping needs, look no further than Good Buy Supply.
-Self-titled a “Sustainable General Store,” this Philadelphia refill shop is just that.
-Founded by two artists, everything is curated to be not only beautiful, but sustainable.
+Self-titled a “Sustainable General Store,” this Philadelphia zero waste shop on East Passyunk is chock-full of items and resources to help you live a more environmentally friendly life.

-Stock up on home and body essentials like grapefruit scented body wash, shower steamers, mineral sunscreen, toothpaste tablets, a variety of shampoo bars, hand and dish soaps, all-purpose cleaners, laundry products and so much more.
-They also sell housewares and plastic-free alternatives to common disposable items like reusable coffee mugs, cutlery sets, zero waste coffee filters, reusable paper towels, safety razors, and reusable facial rounds.
+At this refill store, Philadelphia locals can bring their own clean containers and load up on home and body care essentials like body wash, shampoo bars, hand and dish soaps, all-purpose cleaners, and laundry products.
+They also sell housewares and plastic-free alternatives like reusable coffee mugs, zero waste coffee filters, and reusable paper towels.
+Their Refill Rewards program honors a 20% discount on your 10th in-store refill.

 Reading Terminal Market

 Reading Terminal Market is America’s oldest continuously operating farmer’s market.
-For 130 years, this iconic Philly shopping destination has provided a bustling marketplace and “gastronomic bazaar” to city residents and visitors alike.
+For over 130 years, this iconic Philly shopping destination has provided a bustling marketplace and “gastronomic bazaar” to city residents and visitors alike.

 Whether you want handmade crafts, jewelry, and clothing or bulk spices, Philadelphia residents can find a huge eclectic mix of… well, everything!
 Some drool-worthy offerings include fresh eggs, baked goods, local produce, spices, teas, bulk items, flowers, dairy, meats, poultry, seafood, and prepared ethnic foods.
 With nearly 100 different vendors, be sure to check out their market map and make a plan to find what you need.